Elder Scrolls 6 may be an Xbox exclusive, according to Phil Spencer

 “Is it possible to recoup a $7.5 billion investment if you don’t sell Elder Scrolls 6 on the PlayStation?”
 Kotaku's Stephen Totillo asks Spencer, who quickly replies with, "yes."
 Spencer elaborates after a pause, making sure to point out that the ZeniMax acquisition "was not done to take games away from another player base like that."

-However, Spencer does that say he thinks about "where people are going to be playing and the number of devices that we had, and we have xCloud and PC and Game Pass and our console base, I don't' have to go ship those games on any other platform other than the platforms that we supporting order to kind of make the deal work for us.
+However, Spencer does that say he thinks about "where people are going to be playing and the number of devices that we had, and we have xCloud and PC and Game Pass and our console base, I don't have to go ship those games on any other platform other than the platforms that we support in order to kind of make the deal work for us.
 Whatever that means."

 So, while this isn't an outright confirmation that titles like Elder Scrolls 6 or Fallout 5 won't release on PS5, it's as close as we've gotten to one.
 The allure of making a couple of big-budget, big-sell titles Xbox Series X exclusives has clearly been on Phil Spencer's mind.